BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 # Neural Network from Scratch (C++ for Arduino) - A Clap Recognition System

 Ever dreamed of building a clap recognition system that stays focused—even when a dog barks or dishes clatter in the background?
-Lightweight neural network delivers 97% accurate clap detection, all while running efficiently on Arduino boards without straining their resources.
+Lightweight neural network delivers more than 80% accurate clap detection, all while running efficiently on Arduino boards without straining their resources.

 ## What You Need